- In Phoenix Wright: The Baby Shower Pearl gets a big one from Phoenix for accidentally throwing Iris from ten-story balcony.

 Cole MacGrath: What were you thinking?
 Were you really going to kill her, Kitty?
 You really got to watch that sense of distrust you have.
 That gun you pulled at her, it's not something you aim at a teammate.
 When are you finally going to grow up, Kitty?

-In the end chapter of To Kill A Thief, Light calls out Miyako about why she refuses to believe Maron is Jeanne because of the resemblance, contrasting on how he immediately find out by the resemblance.
+- In the end chapter of To Kill A Thief, Light calls out Miyako about why she refuses to believe Maron is Jeanne because of the resemblance, contrasting on how he immediately fount out because of said resemblance.

 Firefly: Wake up, you moron!
 Didn’t you hear what they said?!
 They planned to kidnap little fillies!
 Those kinds of actions outright prove how evil they are!
 And yet, you still think they are not?!

 - Firefly berates Fluttershy for refusing to fight the griffins in chapter 3.
 Luckily, by the end, the issue is done with.

 Lightning Bolt: Firefly, we need to talk!
 How could you be so harsh toward Rainbow Dash?
 She’s going through personal hell!
 We should be helping her... but you only keep yelling at her and everypony else instead!

 - In chapter 12, Firefly gets such a moment from Lightning Bolt, who calls out on her after she yells at Rainbow Dash while she's suffering from a Heroic B.S.O.D..
 Brief, but powerful:

 - Origins, a Mass Effect/Star Wars/Borderlands/Halo Massive Multiplayer Crossover might be considered Grey and Black Morality, so this happens several times.

 - Samantha Shepard gets this for what she did during her Heroic B.S.O.D., but is somewhat Easily Forgiven due to the stakes.